yukitos/FsCallGraph/Readme.md

 **NOTE**

 There's no working functions yet.
-Simply can demonstrate [Graphviz4Net](http://graphviz4net.codeplex.com/) functions.
+Simply can load its own fsproj and show callgraph, but might not work for other fsproj.

 If you want to try FsCallGraph, you need to put [Graphviz](http://www.graphviz.org/) binary next to FsCallGraph.exe manually.